ekquasar/otel-python-docs/README.md

 # Python3 Flask Instrumentation
 In this doc I identify the following issues with the [OTel Python getting started docs](https://opentelemetry.io/docs/instrumentation/python/getting-started/):
 - 🔔 auto-instrumentation is broken on main:latest, even for `flask<3`
+- 🔔 the additional ghost requirement `werkzeug<3` fixes the issue - _but it is missing from the docs_.

 After the supporting analysis of [the logs](./demo.log), there is a proposal for working getting started instructions.